Accelerated Degree in Biological Sciences (BS + MS)

-Exceptional students with a cumulative GPA of at least 3.5 and who are enrolled in the five-year co-op option are eligible for the accelerated program.
-Students participating in co-op will need to be on the spring-summer cycle.
+Exceptional students with a cumulative GPA of at least 3.5 and who are enrolled in the four-year 1 co-op option are eligible for the accelerated program.
 Students formally apply to the program after they have completed 90 credits but before they have completed 120 credits.
 Students are strongly encouraged to begin planning for the program as early as their freshman year.
 Students who have more than 120 credits are not eligible.

 Students enrolled in the accelerated degree program must complete 180 undergraduate quarter credits for the bachelor’s degree and at least 45 graduate quarter credits for the master’s degree.
 Courses may not be double-counted for both the BS and MS degree.
 All undergraduate and graduate course requirements must be satisfied in full, including producing a thesis (if the thesis-option master's program is elected) no later than the Spring Quarter of the final year.
 Students in the program must maintain a cumulative GPA of 3.0 in their undergraduate and graduate coursework to remain in the program.